KDE/digikam-doc/right_sidebar/metadata_view.rst

     - A right button |tools| that pops up a menu to export contents:

-        - **Copy to clipboard**: copies the metadate text to the clipboard, so it can be pasted into another application.
+        - **Copy to clipboard**: copies the metadata text to the clipboard, so it can be pasted into another application.
-        - **Save to file**: saves the metadate text to a data file.
+        - **Save to file**: saves the metadata text to a data file.
-        - **Print data**: exports the metadate text to a printer or PDF file.
+        - **Print data**: exports the metadata text to a printer or PDF file.

 .. note::